-At least eight delphinid click types were identified and labeled click type 2-10 and Risso's from across the eight sites.
+Risso's dolphin clicks and at least eight other delphinid click types were identified across the eight recording sites; the click types were labeled 2-10.
 Some reported click types may contain multiple subtypes.
 Further analysis will be required to refine click types and reduce classification confusion between similar types.